pen-lang/pen/doc/src/guides/building-an-executable.md

 # Building an executable

-This page describes how to build an executable file for a program written in Pen.
-Building an executable consists of the following steps:
+This page describes how to build an executable file of a program written in Pen.
+It consists of the following steps:

 1. Create an _application_ package.
 1. Build the package and generate an executable.

 ## Creating an application package

-To create [an _application_ package](/references/language/packages.md#application-packages), run the following command. `foo` can be replaced with any name of your application.
+To create [an _application_ package](/references/language/packages.md#application-packages), you run the `pen create` command with your application's name (`foo` in the example below.)

 ```sh
 pen create foo